Whenever you buy or sell something, you can leave Feedback about the transaction. Your buyer or seller can leave Feedback for you as well.

 -1 point for each negative rating

 You should leave Feedback for each sale.
-However, we’ll calculate the seller’s Feedback score differently depending on whether the sales occurred in the same week.
+However, we calculate the member's Feedback score differently depending on whether the sales occurred in the same week.
 For Feedback purposes, we define a week as Monday to Sunday, Pacific Time.

 If the sales occurred in different weeks

-Each rating can affect the seller’s Feedback score by one point.
-A positive rating raises the member’s Feedback Profile by one point and a negative rating lowers it by one point.
+Each rating can affect the member's Feedback score by one point.
+A positive rating raises a buyer or seller's Feedback score by one point.
+A negative rating lowers a seller's Feedback score by one point.

 If the sales occurred in the same week